milliman/PAFIndex/README.md

 out by the SOA PAF section.

-Running the app requires the following packages: shiny, dplyr, tm, wordcloud, memoise, ggplot2, data.table.There is code in ui.R that ensures each packages is installed.
+Running the app requires the following packages: shiny, dplyr, tm, wordcloud, memoise, ggplot2, data.table.
+There is code in ui.R that ensures each packages is installed.